rafagfe/project_agentyt_langgraph/README.md

 - **Ask a Question**: Users can input questions about specific content aspects.
 - **Answer Generation**: Uses the video analysis data to generate concise answers.
 - **Chat History**: Displays previous questions and answers, allowing users to track the session’s conversation history.

+## 4 - Tab 3: Contact Me
+The **Contact Me** tab displays the author's contact information.
+It includes:
+- **Name**: Displays the author's name (e.g., "Rafael G. Fernandes").
+- **LinkedIn Icon**: A clickable LinkedIn icon that links to the author's LinkedIn profile, allowing users to connect or learn more about the author.

 ---